tombensve/APS/APS-Core/APSFilesystemServiceProvider/docs/aps-filesystem-service-provider.md

 > _name_ - The name of the directory to create.

-> _duplicateMessage_ - The exception message if directory already exists.
+> _duplicateMessage_ - The exception messaging if directory already exists.

 _Throws_